OLDE ENGLISH DISTRICT, SC

 The Cheraw Historic District is one of the first in South Carolina to be listed on the National Register of Historic Places.
 The district's 213 acres contain more than 50 antebellum homes and churches.
 A free self-touring guide may be obtained at the Visitors’ Center.
-Note: As the hometown of the late Dizzy Gillespie, the town has paid homage to the jazz great with a beautiful statue in downtown.
+Note: As the hometown of the late Dizzy Gillespie, the town has paid homage to the jazz great with a beautiful statue in downtown and a park.

 Andrew Jackson State Park."Old Hickory" wrote that he was born on South Carolina soil on March 15, 1767, at the plantation where his uncle, James Crawford, lived.
 Created as a memorial to the seventh president of the United States, this 360-acre park features a museum and a one-room schoolhouse illustrating life in the Carolina backcountry in the 18th century.

 Chester County Historical Society Museum and Archives is located in the old 1914 Chester Jail.
 The museum includes notable collections of Native American Artifacts and firearms from the Revolutionary Era to the present, period costumes, relics of the Civil War, and the Henry O. Nichols Photography Collection.